 Note: API endpoints do not have trailing slashes.
-A request to, for example, /api/person/ will result in a 404 Not Found response.
+A request to, for example,

 Note: For all requests that would return a list of results, the top-level JSON object is a mapping from "objects" to the list.
 JSON lists are not sent as top-level objects for security reasons.
 For more information, see this.